Noesis/UnrealPlugin/README.md

     * Make sure you enabled the plugin for your project before adding the dependency to the module `NoesisRuntime`.
 If you already had a project created, simply add the dependency manually as described in [First steps with NoesisGUI and Unreal](https://www.noesisengine.com/docs/Gui.Core.UnrealTutorial.html#project-setup).

-* In windows, you get an error stating that `NoesisRuntime` cannot be loaded bcause `Noesis.dll` cannot be found.
+* In windows, you get an error stating that `NoesisRuntime` cannot be loaded because `Noesis.dll` cannot be found.

     * Make sure you ran the installation script, as described in the [Plugin installation](#plugin-installation) section.